Our History

 Army depot era

-Shortly after the army moved in, World War One broke out and the Addison Road depot became a recruitment centre for ANZACS heading to France and the Western Front from 1916.
-Seven army buildings from the First World War remain today, including two rare Drill Halls at either end of the site.
+After Federation, the search for a suitable space to train the Citizens Military Forces brought the Army to the Addi Road site.
+The freshwater creek that ran through the land was diverted underground in 1913, and a short time later, when World War One broke out, the depot became a recruitment centre for ANZACS heading to France and the Western Front.
+Seven army buildings from the First World War remain today, including two Drill Halls.

-Between the World Wars, the depot was a social hub with dances and other neighbourhood gatherings.
-During the Depression army horses housed at Addison Road provided distraction and purpose for local unemployed men.
+Between the World Wars the depot was a social hub with dances and neighbourhood gatherings, while the army horses stabled here provided some distraction and purpose during the Depression.

 In World War Two, the depot was used as a leave and transit depot.
 Thousands of service men and women came through on their way to and from military assignments.
-Although many of the building erected in this period were temporary, many remain and now house artists’ studios and other community services.
+Many of the “temporary” buildings built in this period now house artists’ studios and other community services.

 End of an era

-The army pulled out of Addison Road in 1975.
-The community centre was born, the ‘child’ of an era led by prime minister Gough Whitlam with a vision of arts and culture, reconciliation and multiculturalism as drivers of community health, cohesion and wellbeing.
+When the army pulled out of Addison Road in 1975 the idea of a community centre was born, the ‘child’ of an era led by Prime Minister Gough Whitlam with a vision of arts and culture, reconciliation and multiculturalism as drivers of community health, cohesion and wellbeing.

 ‘Many little voices’ podcast